passdan/PracticalPythonProgrammingForBiologists/README.md

 # Introduction to Python Programming for Biologists and Bioinformatics
-Course written and delivered by Dr Daniel Pass ([Compass Bioinformatics](www.compassBioinformatics.co.uk)) These materials are designed for use in live training sessions and may have spaces where demonstrations and solutions would be shown, but if you're reading these materials outside of a course then please tweet me any feedback @passdan/@CompassBioinf
-Also get in touch if you're interested in joining a course
+Course written and delivered by Dr Daniel Pass ([Compass Bioinformatics](www.compassBioinformatics.co.uk)) These materials are designed for use in live training sessions and may have spaces where demonstrations and solutions would be shown, and also supplementary presentations.
+If you're reading these materials outside of a course then please tweet me any feedback @passdan/@CompassBioinf and make me feel popular!
+If you're interested in joining a live course then please get in touch for upcoming ones.

 ## Overview